OpenTranslationBible/open-bible/en-GB/59.James/md/james-01.md

 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.

 ## James 1:16
-Do not be deceived, my beloved brothers and sisters.
+Do not be misled, my beloved brothers and sisters.

 ## James 1:17
-Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.
+Every good and perfect gift is from above, descending from the Father of the heavenly lights, who remains constant and unchanging.

 ## James 1:18
 He chose to give us birth through the word of truth, that we might be a kind of firstfruits of all He created.